 Typically the first signs of illness in GSD1 can be when the child is 3 to 6 months old.

-Children who present with this condition will present with low blood sugar (hypoglycaemia) early in life.
+Children with this condition will present with low blood sugar (hypoglycaemia) early in life.
 The symptoms of this include sweating, irritability, constant hunger, poor growth and possibly loss of consciousness.
 If the blood sugar has dropped low enough, the child may also have a seizure or fit.
-The liver will have become larger than normal due to the extra glycogen that cannot be used is continually stored.
-Long-‐term problems can include impaired growth, a delay of puberty, and bones can become weak.
+The liver will have become larger than normal, due to the extra glycogen that cannot be used being continually stored.
+Long term problems can include impaired growth, a delay of puberty, and bones can become weak.